heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 \
 The requirement is that the [grbHAL driver](https://github.com/grblHAL) is used as the CNC controller.
 The UART input is then used to communicate with the display and the MPGs.
 I use the [grbl-teensy-4](https://github.com/phil-barrett/grblHAL-teensy-4.x) board to control the motors and the connections of the inputs and outputs.
 You cannot use USB and Uart at the same time with this board.
 USB is therefore switched off.
 If you want to run CNC programs, you have to connect the board to your network via Ethernet.
 I then use the [IoSender](https://github.com/terjeio/ioSender) as user interface.
 \
+The display can be used as a pure display when processing CNC code (sent via ioSender) or as a display and control unit when controlling the milling machine or lathe manually.
+Switching is done with a button on the display.
+An LED indicates the current mode.
+\
 \
 There is still some tidying up to be done, but certain extensions are even more important at the moment for proper working.
 The Source code not ready yet, there are some bugs, use it carfully!